 Audre Geraldine Lorde (February 18, 1934 – November 17, 1992) was a self-identified “black lesbian, mother, warrior, poet.”
 The daughter of West Indian parents, she grew up in New York City.
 Her love of writing took root at an early age, and she was first published in Seventeen magazine while in high school.

-As society progressed with the anti-war, feminist, and civil rights movements, Audre moved from themes of love to more political and personal matters.
+As society progressed with the anti-war, feminist, and civil rights movements, Audre shifted her writing from themes of love to more political and personal matters.
 She used her platform as a writer to spread ideas about intersecting oppressions and experiences faced especially by women of color.